arvinemadi/SFND_Unscented_Kalman_Filter/README.md

-# SFND_Unscented_Kalman_Filter - ALMOST COMPLETE - CODE CLEANED UP - MORE COMENTS WILL BE ADDED - WIP
+# SFND Unscented Kalman Filter - COMPLETED PROJECT
 Sensor Fusion UKF Highway Project Starter Code

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

-In this project you will implement an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project an Unscented Kalman Filter is implemented to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
+Passing the project required obtaining RMSE values that were lower than the tolerance specifications.

 The main program can be built and ran by doing the following from the project top directory.